The Evergreen State

 Payday lending in Washington State

 In Washington state, payday loans are legal under 31.45.010 et.seg. but they are very expensive.
 There is access to state sponsored solutions to help people who are struggling including some emergency food banks.
-However, if you are considering taking out a payday loan you will need to read the regulations that govern payday loans.
+However, if you are considering taking out payday loans in Washington you will need to read the regulations that govern payday loans.

 Main terms of payday loans